The Marlowe

 Maintaining your personal information

-We store your personal information for eight years so that, for any subsequent purchases you make, we are able to link them back to a single unique record that we hold for you on our system.
+We store your personal information for eight years from the date of your last transaction so that, for any subsequent purchases you make, we are able to link them back to a single unique record that we hold for you on our system.

 If there are aspects of your record that are inaccurate or that you would like to remove, you can usually do this by logging into your account via the My Account section of our website.
 Alternatively, you can contact the Box Office team or use the contact details provided at the end of this policy.